SoulCRYSIS/factorio-pirate-fleet/README.md

 Right now it only available on Gleba, but it didn't make sense if you don't increase water or use mods like [On Wayward Seas](https://mods.factorio.com/mod/wayward-seas) or [Depths of Nauvis](https://mods.factorio.com/mod/depths_of_nauvis).

-## Recommend settings

-On Wayward Seas + Enable only Gleba.

 Reduce health percentage in mod settings if you feel struggle.

 ## Features